-The 1,500 acres of Des Moines Water Work Park teem with trails, ranging between paved walking paths to horseback riding trails.
+The 1,500 acres of Des Moines Water Work Park teem with trails, ranging from paved walking paths to horseback riding trails.
 Take a walk along the 1-mile section of the Bill Riley Trail that runs through the park.
-If you’re looking for an extended hiking adventure, connect to the the Walnut Creek Trail, Great Western Trail, or Meredith Trail.
+If you’re looking for an extended hiking adventure, connect to the Walnut Creek Trail, Great Western Trail, or Meredith Trail.

 Visiting in spring?
 One of the best things to do in Des Moines is marvel at the world’s largest collection of flowering crab apple trees at the Arie den Boer Arboretum.
 With over 800 trees, the colorful display is absolutely stunning!
 The peak crab apple tree bloom falls from late April to early May.

-If you’re lucky, you might be able to catch a concert or special event at Lauridsen Amphitheter and Killinger Family Stage.
+If you’re lucky, you might be able to catch a concert or special event at Lauridsen Amphitheater and Killinger Family Stage.
 Check the events calendar to see if there’s anything happenin’ during your stay in Des Moines.